 New Friday, new day for an interview.
 Today, Alja is with us, who, like me, enjoys playing video games.
 I have to ask her if she would like to play Apex Legends with us. 🙂

 Even though she claims to be a non-professional photographer, her pictures seem really top-notch.
-Okay, before I get carried away, I’ll stop, because this isn’t an interview with me, but with Alja. 🙂 Let’s go!
+Okay, before I get carried away, I’ll stop, because this isn’t an interview with me but with Alja. 🙂

-Alja is a 29-year old hobby photographer, whose camera is her loyal trip companion.
+Alja Polajžer is a 29-year-old hobby photographer whose camera is her loyal trip companion.
 She was born and raised in Ljubljana and works as a communication expert.
 In her free time, she likes capturing moments and exploring new places through the camera’s lens.

-Meet Alja – the communication expert who finds solace behind the camera lens
+Meet Alja Polajžer – the communication expert who finds solace behind the camera lens

 Hi Alja, how long have you been working as a photographer now?

 I got really interested in photography in 2014.
-I didn’t take the extra step at being behind the camera until then, but I was always interested in photography in the sense of looking at exhibitions, National geographic and so on.
-If we went for a walk to the central Tivoli park, a stop at the photo exhibition at the promenade was always a must.
+I didn’t take the extra step of being behind the camera until then, but I was always interested in photography in the sense of looking at exhibitions, National Geographic, and so on.
+If we went for a walk to the central Tivoli Park, a stop at the photo exhibition at the promenade was always a must.

 What inspired you to become a photographer?
 What were your first steps?

-What really pushed me to make the next step was actually a photography subject we had at the university.
-It was held by Arne Hodalič, the known Slovenian photographer, who really dived into all the technics of photography, compositions, playing with the light etc. There, I became to see photography from a different angle, learned what manual settings and camera can do.
-From there, I build a passion for it, but didn’t have the equipment at first – student budget and all.
-Fortunately, my parents noticed my interest and wanted me to pursue it, so for a special occasion they bought me my first camera, which I still have today.
+What really pushed me to take the next step was actually a photography course we had at the university.
+It was held by Arne Hodalič, the well-known Slovenian photographer, who really dived into all the technicalities of photography, compositions, playing with light, etc. There, I learned to see photography from a different angle and what manual settings and cameras can do.
+From there, I developed a passion for it but didn’t have the equipment at first—student budget and all.
+Fortunately, my parents noticed my interest and wanted me to pursue it, so for a special occasion, they bought me my first camera, which I still have today.

 Are you a professional or an amateur photographer?

 I would rather describe it as a non-professional photographer.
-But of course, I still have, and always will, a lot more to learn.
+But of course, I still have, and always will have, a lot more to learn.

 What is your favorite subject to photograph?

-I am mostly focusing on the landscape photography, but have the whole mix of it – from city to nature and people.
+I am mostly focusing on landscape photography, but I have a whole mix of it, from city to nature and people.

 What kit do you shoot with?

-I shoot with Nikon D5100.
-Until 2017 I had the original NIKKOR 18-55 mm lens, but I saw that it wasn’t quite appropriate for my needs, so I made an upgrade to NIKKOR 18-140 mm lens.
+I shoot with a Nikon D5100.
+Until 2017, I had the original NIKKOR 18-55 mm lens, but I saw that it wasn’t quite appropriate for my needs, so I made an upgrade to the NIKKOR 18-140 mm lens.

 How would you define your photographic style?

-I would describe it as capturing my experienced moments.
-I mostly shoot when I go travelling and I find that I am always looking at something from the perspective of a camera.
+I would describe it as capturing my experiences.
+I mostly shoot when I go traveling, and I find that I am always looking at something from the perspective of a camera.
 So it’s a mix between seeing and capturing.

 Which editing software do you usually use?

 I mostly just use Adobe Lightroom.
-I still try to keep the editing to the minimum as much as possible.
-But when there is a need for an extra fix or I want to give it an extra twist I also use Adobe Photoshop.
+I still try to keep the editing to a minimum as much as possible.
+But when there is a need for an extra fix or I want to give it an extra twist, I also use Adobe Photoshop.

 John Wanamaker said: Half the money I spend on advertising is wasted; the trouble is, I do not know which half.
 Do you gain your clients by advertising or in another way?

-Since I am a hobby photographer, I really do get by mouth-to-mouth or by organic posts on my Instagram account.
-I do think that getting the job should be firstly by a good recommendation, followed by other forms of promoting your work (boosting posts on social media etc.).
+Since I am a hobby photographer, I really do get followers by word-of-mouth or organic posts on my Instagram account.
+I do think that getting the job should be preceded by a good recommendation, followed by other forms of promoting your work (boosting posts on social media, etc.).

 How does your typical working day look like?
 What do you do when you are not working?
 How many hours/days per week are you working?
 What do you do in your free time?

-Waking up early, having a breakfast and a coffee are definitely the first steps.
-In my full-time job I always seek new challenges and learn something new every day, as cliché as that sounds.
-But when I’m not working, I meet with my friends, love to go on a trip (of course with my camera), go hiking or climbing (mostly during warmer season), but I am also a binge-watcher and enjoy playing board/video games.
-And I go travelling as often as possible.
+Waking up early and having breakfast and coffee are definitely the first steps.
+In my full-time job, I always seek new challenges and learn something new every day, as cliché as that sounds.
+But when I’m not working, I meet with my friends, love to go on a trip (of course with my camera), go hiking or climbing (mostly during the warmer season), and am also a binge-watcher and enjoy playing board or video games.
+And I go traveling as often as possible.

 What would you do differently if you would start again?

-I wish I took the opportunity to dive into it earlier and to not hesitate so much in buying the camera.
-It is definitely worth having it.
+I wish I had taken the opportunity to dive into it earlier and not hesitated so much in buying the camera.
+It is definitely worth having.